 Associate Members shall be allowed to participate in regular membership meetings, but may not vote on Alliance business.
 Associate Members may be required to leave the meeting during closed sessions of membership meetings.

 Associate Members may be allowed to give presentations and distribute literature or information to the membership under the supervision of the Executive Director of the Alliance.

+An associate membership can be suspended at the discretion of the executive committee at any time.

 Honorary Membership